kolo-kaahanui/ConnectFour/README.md

 ## Connect-Four
-A game created with ReactJs
+A game created with ReactJs ( off of the tic-tac-toe tutorial)
 <br>

 **Features**